AngeloHYang/Blog/Jan. 2019/README.md

 - Update Things About HTML, Markdown, CSS, and JavaScript
   - Fix link error in "Back", now it'll lead to "Adding Photos in Markdown" correctly

+## 14:49:33 1/12/2019

+- Update Things About HTML, Markdown, CSS, and JavaScript
+  - Add more contents